Friday, October 2, 2015

 Mr. Mouse sits on the chair and waits his turn.

-Even my 2 year old who is doing pre-twinkle exercises is having fun with Mr. Mouse.
+Even my 2-year-old who is doing pre-twinkle exercises is having fun with Mr. Mouse.

-I thought it might give you a better idea how I use this little guy if you saw him in action!
+I thought it might give you a better idea of how I use this little guy if you saw him in action!

 Here's a link to the video that the creator, Sharon, put together.

-P,s, thanks to my 2 year old, 5 year old and 8 year old for demonstrating in the video!
+P,s, thanks to my 2-year-old, 5-year-old and 8-year-old for demonstrating in the video!